 It's fair to say that they don't make them like the LX 570 any more.
 Most automakers have long since retired their trucklike, body-on-frame SUVs for car-based crossovers as buyers recognize they want improved fuel efficiency and handling more than towing ability and off-roading chops.

 However, some folks still need those extreme capabilities, and want them in combination with big-time luxury.
 For them, the LX 570 is one of the best remaining choices.

 With its rugged construction, electronically adjustable suspension and four-wheel-drive system with low-range gearing, the LX 570 is a true mountain goat on the trails.
 Its standard Crawl Control system can even automatically control the throttle and brakes to help maintain a steady pace on steep declines or while maneuvering over rough, uneven surfaces.

-The LX 570 continues to use a potent 5.7-liter V8 that pairs with a six-speed automatic and produces 381 horsepower and 401 pound-feet of torque, enough to propel the 5900-lb SUV from zero-to-sixty in the mid six-second range.
-The muscular engine also enables the SUV to tow a substantial 8,500 pounds.
-A six-speed automatic transmission provides silken shifts and offers a wide spread of gears to maximize efficiency, though fuel economy is about what one might expect: 13 in the city and 18 on the highway, a product of the LX 570's big motor and bigger mass.
+The LX 570 boasts a 5.7-liter V8 that pairs with a six-speed automatic and produces 381 horsepower and 401 lb-ft of torque.
+That's enough output to muscle the big SUV over precipitous hills or tow up to 7,000 lbs.
+Fuel economy is about what one would expect: 13 in the city and 18 on the highway, a product of the LX 570's big motor and bigger mass.

-The LX offers an optional Luxury Package brings a 19-speaker Mark Levinsom premium stereo, a cooled beverage box, semi-aniline leather-trimmed upholstery with new contrast stitching, a heated steering wheel, new mahogany wood-trimmed door switch plates, a rear-center armrest cover, heated and ventilated front seats, heated second-row seats (outboard position only), a proximity key and a dual-screen rear-seat entertainment system.
+The optional Luxury Package brings a 19-speaker Mark Levinsom premium stereo, a cooled beverage box, semi-aniline leather-trimmed upholstery with new contrast stitching, a heated steering wheel, mahogany wood-trimmed door switch plates, a rear-center armrest cover, heated and ventilated front seats, heated second-row seats (outboard position only), a proximity key and a dual-screen rear-seat entertainment system.